pvavra/temp-ipsy/docs/cluster/cecile/data.md

     - `project-metadata.json`: This file is created by the cluster admin, it contains general metadata about the project.</b>
     - `sourcedata`: It comprises the raw data (unprocessed data), in this case raw dicom files.</b>
     - `rawdata`: It comprises the BIDS converted niftis, the relative `.json` files and `.tsv` files.</b>
-    - `derivatives`: It comprises different sub-folders which represent the macro-steps of you analysis, e.g. preprocessing, first_level  etc. These folders should follow the BIDS convention as well, and **must contain only data and no code**.</b>
+    - `derivatives`: It comprises different sub-folders which represent the macro-steps of you analysis, e.g. `spm-preproc`, `spm-first_level` etc. These folders should follow the BIDS convention as well, and **must contain only data and no code**.</b>
     - `code`: It includes sub-folders that **mirror** the `derivatives` sub-folder names.
 They **must contain only the code relative to each step, and no data at all**.
 It must also include a sub-folder containing the code for the BIDS convertion.</b>
     - `stimuli`: It includes a subfolder for the experimental code and the stimuli (e.g. images), if any.</b>